What you'll learn in this blog post:

 This interactive approach is not only fast and efficient but also allows your sales team to address specific needs and concerns in real time.
 With guided demos, your potential customers can explore the features that matter most to them, making the entire experience more personalized.

-A great example of a SaaS company that implements this approach is HubSpot, which offers a guided demo that focuses on helping users understand how their marketing software can help them generate more leads and close more deals.
+A great example of a B2B tech company that implements this approach is HubSpot, which offers a guided demo that focuses on helping users understand how their marketing software can help them generate more leads and close more deals.

-3. Optimizing Pricing Strategies for Better Deal Values
+3. Optimize Pricing Strategies for Better Deal Values

 Optimizing pricing strategies is a pivotal element in enhancing deal values and ultimately boosting pipeline velocity.
 Price optimization is a practice rooted in analyzing customer and market data.
 Its goal is to identify the optimal price point that attracts customers, maximizes sales, and increases profits.